Corners and simpliciality in oriented matroids and partial cubes: Acknowledgments

 \section{Acknowledgments}

-We thank Arnaldo Mandel for providing us with a copy of his PhD thesis.
+We thank the referees for helpful comments and Arnaldo Mandel for providing us with a copy of his PhD thesis.
 This work was supported by the Slovenian Research Agency (research core funding No.\ P1-0297 and projects J1-9109, N1-0095, J1-1693).
 Tilen Marc wishes to express his gratitude to Institut français de Slovénie for supporting a visit in Marseille that started the present research.
 Kolja Knauer was furthermore supported by the ANR project DISTANCIA: ANR-17-CE40-0015 and by the Spanish \emph{Ministerio de Econom\'ia, Industria y Competitividad} through grant RYC-2017-22701. { }